Translations of this article:

 When my daughter was little, children's cycling gloves were not readily available, and the only gloves I could find to fit her were very high-quality leather gloves that retailed for $30.
 I felt a bit silly buying them, but I did anyway.
 The very first time we went for a ride together on the street, she skidded in a patch of sand, and down she went.
 She got up and got on the bike, and we continued on.
 When I checked out the gloves later, the leather heel of her right glove was deeply abraded...when I thought what that fall would have done to her little hand, I knew the gloves had already paid for themselves.

 Most small children's bicycles in the U.S. come with coaster (back-pedaling) brakes.
 The conventional wisdom is that this is desirable because:

 It is better for it to be on the front wheel, so that the child will learn good braking techniques, which mainly rely on the use of the front brake.
 (See also my article on Braking and Turning .)

-There is much, much to learn about bicycling besides steering, balancing and pedaling.
-Communication with the child is easy on a tandem; the child can learn when it is safe or unsafe to go, the meaning of traffic signs and signals, etc. The child can make hand signals for you, too.
+There is much, much more to learn about bicycling besides steering, balancing and pedaling.
+Communication with the child is easy on a tandem; not so easy but still possible with a trailer bike.
+The child can learn when it is safe or unsafe to go, the meaning of traffic signs and signals, etc. The child can make hand signals for you, too.
 Most children will be eager to do this.